 How To Stop Self-Sabotaging Your Relationships

-As we said above, awareness is the first step towards dealing and rectifying your behaviour.
+As we said above, awareness is the first step towards dealing and rectifying your behavior.
 All of us have the right to have fulfilling relationships that make us enriched, happy and secure.
-Of course, no life is smooth and every love story comes with its own set of baggage but there are ways you can deal with your self-sabotaging tendencies.
+Of course, no life is smooth and every love story comes with its own emotional baggage but there are ways you can deal with your self-sabotaging tendencies.

 Adjustments and compromises are necessary and these might prove to be rather difficult but in the process you have to ensure that you do not end harming your own cause.